 Sorry, you must log in to save an item.

 Think about what you look like in the winter: Does the image of a vampire come to mind?
 We kid, we kid.
-But seriously, when you’re spending most of your time indoors hibernating in oversized sweaters and fuzzy socks, you might notice that your skin appears a bit pasty this season.
-But you can warm things up by using self-tanner.
-If you’re on school break or you have a few days off from work but don’t have a tropical getaway planned, you can still make it look like you just got back from vacation by applying self-tanner.
+But seriously, when you’re spending most of your time indoors hibernating in oversized sweaters and fuzzy socks, you might notice that your skin can start to look a bit pasty.
+Good news: you can warm things up by using a bit of self-tanner.
+Even better news?
+The latest self-tanning formulas won’t leave you with streaks or an orange tint!
 Not sure which self-tanner to add to your skin care routine—or how to apply it?
-We’ve got skin care product recommendations coming right up, along with self-tanner application tips.
-(Spoiler alert: You're not going to want to pass on applying moisturizer before self-tanner!)
-Add the below to your skin care routine this winter and get ready to glow!
+Read on for our best recommendations and self-tanner application tips to give your skin a subtle glow, even in the dead of winter.

-Before we teach you how to apply self-tanner like a pro, you’ve got to find the best self-tanner to suit your needs.
-And when it comes to choosing a self-tanner, the options are just about endless.
-There are gels, foams, sprays, towelettes—and we’re just getting started.
-There also gradual bronzing lotions and wash-off formulas!
+Before we teach you how to apply self-tanner like a pro, you’ve got to find the best self-tanner for your needs.
+When it comes to choosing a self-tanner, the options are just about endless.
+There are gels, foams, mousses, sprays, towelettes—and we’re just getting started.
+There are also gradual bronzing lotions and wash-off formulas!
 Need help picking one out?
 Here are a few options for getting your glow on:

-Once you’ve picked out a self-tanner to use while you’re cooped up inside, it’s time to learn how to apply it.
+Once you’ve picked out the self-tanner you want to use, it’s time to learn how to apply it correctly.
 There are steps you can take to help avoid your faux tan ending up looking streaky or uneven.
 Remember, we want people to question whether you’ve just returned from a tropical vacation, not immediately realize your tan came from a bottle!

-Step 1: Exfoliate your skin.
-Picked your self-tanner?
-It’s go time now!
-The next step in the process is properly prepping your skin for self-tanner.
+The first step in the self-tanning process is to properly prep your skin for self-tanner application.
 In order to get an even color all over your body, it’s important to exfoliate.
-Remove any dead skin lingering on your body using a scrub.
-Focus on areas like your knees and elbows, as they tend to absorb color quicker.
-This means that they can in turn get darker than other parts of your body when you apply your-self-tanner.
+Remove any dead skin cells lingering on your body using a body scrub.
+Pay particular attention to areas like your knees and elbows, as they tend to absorb color quicker.
+You can also prep your face for self-tanner by using a gentle face scrub.

-Step 2: Apply moisturizer.
 After you’ve exfoliated your body, you should apply a moisturizer.
-That’s because it’s hard to apply self-tanner on dry skin—in fact, that can actually leave you with a patchy finish.
-So, towel off after exfoliating and apply a moisturizer right out of the shower.
-Let it fully absorb before moving onto the next step.
+That’s because it’s hard to apply self-tanner to dry skin—in fact, that can actually leave you with a patchy finish.
+So, don’t dry off after exfoliating; jump straight to applying moisturizer to your damp skin.
+Let it fully absorb before moving on to the next step.

-Step 3: Section off.
 If you want a believable tan and even application, consider investing in a self-tanning mitt.
-They can help keep your palms from getting stained, and they can also help create an even finish.
-Apply the self-tanner in sections, making sure to massage the formula into your skin in a uniform circular motion.
-If you’re using your hands, be sure to wash them well after each section, otherwise your palms will turn out darker than the rest of your body—a dead giveaway that you just self-tanned.
+They can help keep your palms from getting stained, not to mention, mitts can also help create a more even finish.
+Apply the self-tanner in sections, making sure to massage the formula onto your skin using uniform circular motions.
+If you’re using your hands, be sure to wash them well after each section, otherwise, your palms will turn out darker than the rest of your body—a dead giveaway that you just self-tanned.

-Step 4: Mix your self-tanner with moisturizer.
 The trickiest part about applying self-tanner is getting even coverage on your joint areas, like your ankles, knees, and wrists.
-As we mentioned before, these areas tend to soak up more color, which could leave you with an uneven finish.
+As we mentioned before, these areas tend to soak up more color, especially if you’re prone to dry skin.
 One tip you can use to avoid this dilemma is to dilute the self-tanner with a moisturizer when you apply it to those areas.
 This will help make the color a little lighter, resulting in an overall more even tan.

-Step 5: Give it time to dry.
-Once you’ve finished applying the self-tanner, you need to give it time to dry.
-You should avoid getting dressed before that time has passed so you don’t stain your clothes.
+Once you’ve finished applying self-tanner, you need to give it time to dry.
+You should avoid getting dressed before your self-tanner has dried so you don’t stain your clothes.
 Even if it’s chilly inside, don’t toss on your favorite sweater!
-If you really want to make sure the color won’t rub off on your clothes and sheets, wear loose, dark clothes and avoid showering or sweating for the next few hours.
+If you really want to make sure the color doesn’t rub off on your clothes and sheets, wear loose, dark clothes and avoid showering or sweating for the next few hours.

 For more self-tanner tips to test out this winter, read our article, How to Get Glowing Skin with Self-Tanner.